 Kyrylo Budanov, Ukraine’s head of military intelligence, said that the first group of 2,600 troops will be deployed in Russia’s Kursk Oblast.
 This is where Ukraine began its cross-border incision last August and still controls significant territory.

-The National Intelligence Service of believes that will deploy 4 brigades, totaling 12,000 soldiers, including special forces to the war in Ukraine.
+The National Intelligence Service of South Korea believes that North Korea will deploy 4 brigades, totaling 12,000 soldiers, including special forces to the war in Ukraine.

 The European Council reiterated that it would adhere to the “security and defense policy” of “certain member countries” regarding the use generated from the frozen assets.
 It added that it would continue to address “all relevant legal and financial issues.”